port-experimental/bugcrowd-integration/README.md

 - **Complete Program Coverage**: Fetches ALL accessible BugCrowd programs automatically
 - **Hierarchical Organization**: Submissions are properly linked to their parent programs
 - **Unified Security View**: See programs and submissions alongside Jira tickets and other development data
-- **Native BugCrowd Values**: Uses BugCrowd's original severity (P1-P5) and state values directly
+- **Native BugCrowd Values**: Uses BugCrowd's original severity (1-5) and status values directly
-- **State Management**: Tracks submission workflow from new → triaged → resolved
+- **Name Resolution**: Extracts actual researcher usernames and target names from API relationships
 - **Researcher Attribution**: Identifies which security researchers found issues
-- **Target Linking**: Maps vulnerability targets to your Port services (customizable)
+- **Clean Field Mapping**: Only includes fields available from BugCrowd API (removed created_at/updated_at for programs)
-- **Program Metadata**: Tracks program state, rewards, and lifecycle information
+- **Program Metadata**: Tracks program state, type, and provides BugCrowd URLs
 - Script uses `upsert=true` to avoid duplicates and update existing entities
 - OAuth tokens are generated fresh on each run for security
 - Handles BugCrowd API pagination for both programs and submissions